Flood sacks thousands, submerges homes in Bayelsa, A’Ibom, C’River

 Residents of the affected areas now access their houses by canoes.

-Speaking on the sad development, a resident of Akenfa surbub of Yenagoa, Mrs. Edaere Lawson said the flood had rendered almost all the the residents homeless noting that over 100 houses were sacked with no fewer than 2000 persons affected.
+Speaking on the sad development, a resident of Akenfa suburb of Yenagoa, Mrs. Edaere Lawson said the flood had rendered almost all the residents homeless noting that over 100 houses were sacked with no fewer than 2000 persons affected.

-Another victim, Mr. Raymond Dakeyi, lamented that flooding had become an problem in the area and accused successive administrations in the state of being insensitive to their plight.
+Another victim, Mr. Raymond Dakeyi, lamented that flooding had become a problem in the area and accused successive administrations in the state of being insensitive to their plight.

 “We need assistance from the government to mitigate our suffering,” Dakeyi added.